Information, Not Legal Advice.

 Links.
 Some of the items listed here have not been prepared by us, but are instead "links" to information prepared and posted by others.
 We cannot guarantee the accuracy of information posted on other sites.
 The links are not intended to imply that we sponsor or are affiliated or associated with the persons who created those sites, nor are the links intended to imply that we are legally authorized to use any trade name, registered trademark, logo, legal or official seal, or copyrighted symbol that may be reflected in the links.

 E-mail.
 Viewing this web site, or transmitting an e-mail message through this web site, does not create an attorney-client relationship.
-Sending e-mail to an attorney mentioned in this site does NOT create an attorney-client relationship between you and the attorney.
+Sending an e-mail to an attorney mentioned in this site does NOT create an attorney-client relationship between you and the attorney.
 Unless you are already a client of the attorney, your e-mail may NOT be protected by the attorney-client privilege.
 Moreover, unless it is encrypted, e-mail can be intercepted by persons other than the recipient.

 Deadlines are extremely important in most legal matters.
 You may lose important legal rights if you do not obtain an attorney immediately to advise you.
 Many people do not check their e-mail daily, and some attorneys do not respond to unsolicited e-mail from non-clients.